bcbio/bcbio-nextgen/docs/contents/somatic_variants.md

 * `your-normal/your-normal-manta.vcf.gz` -- Germline structural variant calls for each specified `svcaller`.
 We expect these to be noisier than the somatic calls due to the lack of a reference sample to help remove technical noise.

 ## Workflow3: copy number variants

+See also [PureCN user story](https://bcbio-nextgen.readthedocs.io/en/latest/contents/purecn.html) which is a recommended option.

 The first bcbio run creates a panel of normals (PON), the second bcbio run uses the PON file to call copy number variants (CNV) in tumor/normal (gatk-cnv) or tumor only (cnvkit) samples.
 PON samples should use the same gene panel/sequencing technology as tumor only samples.